-The Commission Guidelines set out in Appendix A include the following items that were not part of the staff proposal:
+The Commission Guidelines set out in Attachment 1 include the following items that were not part of the staff proposal:

 - In Section 2 (Amount Available for Grants), clarify the funding source for the total amount of \$50 million that the Commission determines to allocate to the LATA program. - Modify Section 7 (Submission Timeline and Requirements) to provide that Commission staff will provide program information, including how to submit applications and where to obtain information about the program, via an email notice to the service list of this proceeding. - Specify that staff may propose changes to the LATA program guidelines and requirements via resolution.
 As this is a new program that will be administered by Commission staff, it is reasonable to enable staff to propose changes to the program requirements, which will be subject to Commission approval.
+The Commission intends to monitor and evaluate LATA applications and awards to ensure equitable distribution of funding in accordance with the Environmental and Social Justice Action Plan.